AzSwarm/Cloud-Init/README.md

 # Cloud-Init
-Cloud-Init files to setup a Docker Swarm cluster in Microsoft Azure
+Cloud-Init files to setup a Docker Swarm cluster in Microsoft Azure.

 ## Requirements
 In order to use the cloud-init files you will need to do the following: